AxelTob/SpaceX-React-App/README.md

 # React app with GraphQL and TypeScript
 A fully functioning React app using a GraphQL implemention of the public SpaceX API.

-Follow along from guide, treyhuffine.
+Follow along guide from *treyhuffine*.

 # Getting Started with Create React App